Skip to main content

 It may be small, but they are very proud of their food at the Swanpool café, aiming to serve the best takeaway food in Falmouth.
 There’s all the traditional beach food you can desire: ciabattas, yummy homemade cakes, soups and a staggeringly irresistible range of Callestick ice creams (mention Callestick ice creams to a local and watch them drool).
 Ice creams can be smothered in Cornish clotted cream and topped with various extras – from jelly babies to chocolate orange balls.
 They are not for the faint-hearted.
 My favourites are the Ginger Dream and the Get Minted.
 It’s not for nothing that the locals will refer to The Swanpool Café as ‘The home of the quirky ice cream’.

 There’s plenty to do around the café.
-So, if you have a mix of energetic and laid-back people in your group, some can go kayaking, play on the fun bouncer, or do a round of crazy golf, while the rest can surrender to ice cream, a long lazy cool drink and perhaps a gentle saunter around the nearby nature reserve.
-Or, of course, there is Swanpool Beach, a small picturesque, typically Cornish creek in which everyone can paddle or swim before lunch or tea is served.
+So, suppose you have a mix of energetic and laid-back people in your group.
+In that case, some can go kayaking, play on the fun bouncer, or do a round of crazy golf, while the rest can surrender to ice cream, a long, lazy, cool drink and perhaps a gentle saunter around the nearby nature reserve.
+Or, of course, there is Swanpool Beach, a small picturesque, typically Cornish creek where everyone can paddle or swim before lunch or tea is served.

 Where to stay: